michael2012z/BitBible/markdown/KJV/files/Ps.md

 7. Will the Lord cast off for ever? and will he be favourable no more?

-8. Is his mercy clean gone for ever? doth his promise fail for evermore?for evermore: Heb. to generation and generation?
+8. Is his mercy clean gone for ever? doth his promise fail for evermore?

 9. Hath God forgotten to be gracious? hath he in anger shut up his tender mercies?
 Selah.